MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M5011 W2
 ```

-Look up stored rotation values from the given workplace number (or the current workplace number if not specified), and if a rotation value is given, it will prompt the operator to apply it as a rotation compensation value using the inbuilt `G68` command.
+Look up stored rotation values from the given workplace number or the current workplace number if none is specified.
+If a value exists, the operator will prompted to apply rotation compensation using the inbuilt `G68` command.

 ### `M6515` - CHECK CO-ORDINATES ARE WITHIN MACHINE LIMITS